Who can use this feature?

 - Enter a start date, choose an option for Hold length, and then select Next.

-The start date can’t be set for a date earlier than today.
+The start date cannot be set for a date earlier than today.

 - Click Go Back if you need to make changes, then choose Confirm.